spraakbanken/korp-frontend/doc/frontend_devel.md

 ## Settings in `config.yml`

-2022 there was a rewrite where most of the frontend configuration moved to the backend.
+In the spring 2022 there was a rewrite where most of the frontend configuration moved to the backend.
 We also changed format from camel case to snake case.
 So `wordpictureTagset` became `word_picture_tagset`.
 Also `config.js` was turned into a YAML-file, `config.yml`.

 Many of the settings listed here can be given in a modes-file in the backend as well.
 For example `autocomplete` could be wanted in